pygfx/wgpu-py/README.md

 those on the CIs due to discrepencies in hardware, and driver (we use llvmpipe) versions.

-On linux, it is possible to force to force the usage of LLVMPIPE in the test suite and compare the generated results of screenshots.
+On linux, it is possible to force the usage of LLVMPIPE in the test suite and compare the generated results of screenshots.
 Beware, the results on your machine may differ to those on the CI.
 We always include the CI screenshots in the test suite to improve the repeatability of the tests.